lxdao-official/steal-your-env/README.md

 # any npm package can steal your environment variables

-yes, this is a project that tell you some truth about the safety of your environment
+This is a project that tells you the truth about the safety of your environment.

 > any npm package can steal your environment variables